5-michelle/5-michelle/README.md

 My name is Michelle Lee.

+A student currently enrolled in the MSBA program at UIUC.
-Student in National Chengchi University, R.O.C(Taiwan) 🌱
+Previously a student in National Chengchi University, R.O.C(Taiwan) 🌱

 Welcome to my gitHub page ✨✨